Your options for funding your family law case

 Ways to pay

 Many of our clients like to pay by regular standing order.
 This option may well be best for you and help you budget.
-If you prefer, we’re happy to take payment by credit or debit card.
+If you prefer, we’re happy to take payment by credit or debit card (but there is a charge for credit card payments).

 “What the team is known for: Highly experienced at taking on financial remedy cases.
 Focuses on settling issues through collaboration or mediation where possible, and through litigation if necessary.
 Active representing guardians in public law care proceedings.
 Strengths (Quotes mainly from clients): “They are highly skilled and committed professionals who work incredibly hard and diligently for their clients.”
 “They provided an excellent service in a very straightforward and non-technical way.”
 Notable practitioners: Richard Ellis (Band 2) enjoys a strong reputation for his public children expertise, and is also skilled at taking on matrimonial finance cases.
 He is hailed by one commentator as “phenomenally good and a great advocate.”
 Sharon MacDonald (Band 3) frequently represents high net worth clients on alternative dispute resolution proceedings, such as mediation and collaborative law, associated with complicated finance matters.
 One client reports: “She was very thorough – all the paperwork was correct down to the minutest detail.
 She obtained a wonderful result for me.”
 Jon Toogood (Eminent Practitioner) handles matrimonial finance issues in the context of divorce cases, and is a skilled arbitrator and collaborative lawyer.
 One client praises his “excellent technical knowledge, very good commercial awareness and very good bedside manner.”
 Katherine Lauder is a Recognised Practitioner.”
 Chambers 2017 South West